chumaky/datero-docs/docs/connectors/duckdb.md

 But you not only queried the data from the database file itself, you also queried data directly from JSON file and joined them!
 The `seasons` table is a classic table, but the `months` table is a view on top of the JSON file.

-We were able to join data from the classic table in database and the JSON file from the file system.
+We were able to join data from the ordinary table in the database and the JSON file from the file system.
 And all this was done via single SQL query in Datero.
 Without any data copying or moving.

 ## Summary
-DuckDB stands aside from the other single database connectors.
+DuckDB stands aside from other single database connectors.
-Apart from being classical relational database like SQLite, it is capable to work with files directly in a _very_ efficient way.
+Apart from being classical relational database like SQLite, it is capable to work with files directly, and in a _very_ efficient way.
 Because of this, it could be used as a bridge between the file-based world and the relational database world.
 In conjunction with Datero and its sets of connectors, it enables a whole new set of use cases.